ismasan/ismaelcelis.com/content/posts/2025-07-identity-and-behaviour.md

 images: ["/images/2025/identity-and-behaviour/order-flow.svg"]
 ---

 One of the many assumptions that Object Orientation makes is that identity and behaviour always go together.
-There’s a cat named “Fuzzy”, and she can play, eat, and sleep (among other things).
+There’s a cat named “Pepper”, and she can play, eat, and sleep (among other things).
 She jumps to your lap and curls up for a cuddle every time you call her name in a certain tone.
-In our understanding of Fuzzy, those behaviours are intrinsically linked to her Fuzzy-ness.
+In my understanding of Pepper, those behaviours are intrinsically linked to her Pepper-ness.

 <!--more-->